I never considered myself a hero. I was just a young man serving my country. I was one of the lucky ones, I came home.

-The facts tell the story, Marty Sidener was the youngest WWII pilot, if only by a few weeks.
+So you see, Marty Sidener was the youngest WWII pilot, if only by a few weeks.
 Not that it makes a lot of difference when the bullets are flying and the bombs are dropping.
 Marty never sought the spotlight; he was serving his country as were millions of others.
 That’s how he wants to be remembered.
-More local WWII heroes will be interviewed by Doug Dunbar of CBS 11-KVTT Dallas every evening during Veteran's Day week.

-The Visual Biography Company is reaching out to others of the “greatest generation” like Martin Richey Sidener.
+The Visual Biography Co. is reaching out to others of the “greatest generation” like Martin Richey Sidener.
 Their motto is “A Life Worth Living is a Story Worth Telling”.
 Other notables have sought their services, such as Zig Ziglar, Tony Roosevelt (grandson of FDR), the Thompson family (7-Eleven), and Phil Romano (Macaroni Grill).
-But it's not just the famous that preserve their story.
-Each life is special in its own way, each one has a story worth telling.
 Go to http://www.visualbiography.net for more information.